opendreambox/enigma2-plugins/README.md

 Please always take care not to violate the license of code you didn't actually write yourself but got somewhere else.

-2. Adding new plugins
+# Adding new plugins or skins
-Everyone is welcome to publish their plugins and/or skins on schwerkraft.
+Everyone is welcome to publish their plugins and/or skins on github.com/opendreambox.
-Every plugin and skin added to schwerkraft can be added to the official build system and will usually be available via the official experimental mirrors within a day.
+Every plugin and skin added to github.com/opendreambox can be added to the official build system and will usually be available via the official experimental mirrors within a day.

-2.1 Directory structures and paths
+## Directory structures and paths
 Before you start you should have a rough look at existing directory structures and structure your things accordingly.
 Please do not use any absolute paths, neither in the Makefiles nor in a plugin.